ukaea/imas_mapping_workshop/introduction_presentation.md

 ---
 ## Workshop Information

-- Please ask questions during the presentations &#8212; any that can't be answered quickly can be discussed later or noted for expansion upon in training materials
+- Please ask questions during the presentations &#8212; any that can't be answered quickly can be discussed later or noted for expansion upon in future training materials
 - All hands-on work is designed to be done on the provided ITER training VMs
 	- The material should work on other machines but may require the installation of some prerequisites and we probably can't support this during the workshop
 - Adam & I will be available for on-site questions and will try and answer on-line questions when we can.
 Stephen will be provided on-line support to provide additional support.